-Combining observations for each month over all years of data, the percentage of satellitecollared TH animals (with at least five active duty cycles per month) in the ASDP study area ranged between 9% and 30% of the total collared samples during each month (Table 3).
+Combining observations over all years of data, the percentage of satellite-collared TH animals (with at least five active duty cycles per month) in the ASDP study area ranged from 9% to 33% of the total collared samples during each month (Table 3).
 The greatest use by TH caribou occurred in the western half of the study area.
-The highest overall percentages occurred in July, August, and October and the percentages June lowest were in and December-April (Table 3, Figure 8).
+The highest overall percentages occurred in July, August, and October and the lowest percentages were in June and December-April (Table 3, Figure 8).
 The monthly percentages varied substantially within and among years, largely due to small samples of collared animals in most years.
-Four satellite-collared TH caribou crossed the alignment of the proposed ASDP road in the NPRA survey area eight times during the period September 2007-September 2008 (the cutoff for inclusion of satellite telemetry data in this report).
-One crossing occurred in October 2007, two in November 2007, one in December 2007, two in March 2008, and one each in May and July 2008.
+In 2009, the area east of Teshekpuk Lake was used extensively during the mosquito season.
+During the oestrid-fly season, most collared caribou moved between Umiat and the coast and 12 of the 14 transmitting TH satellite collars were present in the ASDP study area in July (Table 3).